-Bethesda-Chevy Chase has a high concentration of employment with large sectors in professional office jobs located in the central business districts of these communities.

-- Silver Spring also has a high concentration of employment with large sectors in professional office jobs located in its central business district. - Riverdale-New Carrollton has the third-largest employment share and is the only one with a substantial share of industrial land, supporting a concentration of transportation and warehousing jobs. - The University of Maryland (UMD) subarea has a high share of employment in educational services, the largest industry segment in the Corridor. - The International Corridor is largely zoned for residential use with limited employment opportunities and services that primarily serve local residents.
-Ixxiv median household income for Bethesda-Chevy Chase is more than twice that of three of the other four sub-areas.
-Only the University of Maryland sub-area at \$82,900 comes close to reaching the statewide median (\$84,805).
-The Silver Spring sub-area is well below Montgomery County's median household income of \$108,820.
+- Bethesda-Chevy Chase has a high concentration of employment with large sectors in professional office jobs located in the central business districts of these communities. - Silver Spring also has a high concentration of employment with large sectors in professional office jobs located in its central business district. - Riverdale-New Carrollton has the third-largest employment share and is the only one with a substantial share of industrial land, supporting a concentration of transportation and warehousing jobs. - The University of Maryland (UMD) subarea has a high share of employment in educational services, the largest industry segment in the Corridor. - The International Corridor is largely zoned for residential use with limited employment opportunities and services that primarily serve local residents. bxxiv sub-area is well below Montgomery County's median household income of \$108,820.
 New Carrollton sub-area's median household income is well below Prince George's (\$84,920).

 The corridor is one of the more racially and ethnically diverse areas anywhere in Maryland.
 However, each section has unique demographics.
 The Bethesda-Chevy Chase is the least racially diverse.
 More than 80% of residents in this sub-area are White.
-The Riverdale-New Carrollton and the International Corridor subareas are racially diverse, with well more than half being residents of color.
+The Riverdale-New Carrollton and the International Corridor sub-areas are racially diverse, with well more than half being residents of color.